alisabox/Harinezumi/README.md

 #### Description:
 This is a web-site for daily grocery shopping that makes shopping experience fun and easy, especially when other closest stores are far from home or when you cannot leave your home for any reason.

-Harenezumi means headgehog in japanese.
-So site logo depicts a cute headgehog.

 The web-site is adaptive and accessible.

 The web-site contains a layout page with head and footer for all other pages.
 Header is not included in layout as it varies by page.